 And a few ways that an overly acidic lifestyle contributes:

-- Osteoporosis: an increase in acidity produced by and left by the digestion of low pH and nutritionally devoid foods leaves an excess of hydrochloric acid which the body cannot neutralise with it’s natural alkaline buffering system, and so draws alkaline minerals (first from the bones) to neutralise the acidity.
+- Osteoporosis: an increase in acidity produced by and left by the digestion of low pH and nutritionally devoid foods leaves an excess of hydrochloric acid which the body cannot neutralize with its natural alkaline buffering system, and so draws alkaline minerals (first from the bones) to neutralise the acidity.

 - Fatigue: when we consume a lot of difficult to digest foods, the digestive system becomes compromised.
 The small intestine becomes clogged up with undigested matter, putting a thick layer over the intestinal villi.
 The villi are the small finger-like protrusions in the digestive system that extract nutrients from the foods we eat.
 If they are covered and impacted, then you are not getting the nutrients from the food you eat and thus are not going to extract the energy from those foods.